-- Projected ALAE severity for 2017 is 5% higher than that for 2016 and 14% higher than that for 2011.
-This represents the 6 consecutive year of increasing ALAE costs per claim. - Average ALAE costs have tended to rise shortly after the implementation of reforms, even during periods when medical costs have declined.
+- Projected ALAE severity for 2017 is 5% higher than that for 2016 and 14% higher than that for 2011. - Average ALAE costs have tended to rise shortly after the implementation of reforms, even during periods where medical costs have declined.